 Now for today's post.

-In ninth grade I started the Chosen Four series, which at first (though it did need a lot of editing afterwards) I didn't have all that much trouble with.
-It was almost an alternate continuation of The Psychic Story, with more detail and more characters and a slightly different premise, but then I came to the third book, On the Run (which I re-titled three times incidentally), and I ran into an immensely aggravating block.
+In ninth grade I started THE CHOSEN FOUR series, which at first (though it did need a lot of editing afterwards) I didn't have all that much trouble with.
+It was almost an alternate version of THE PSYCHIC STORY.
+Then I came to the third book, ON THE RUN (which I re-titled three times incidentally), and I ran into an aggravating block.
 I got halfway through the story and suddenly it was making me sick.
-I'd gone off in the wrong direction, and that wrong direction was The Psychic Story.
-I was trying to use the same plot scheme with a related character all over again, it wasn't right.
+I'd gone off in the wrong direction, and that wrong direction was THE PSYCHIC STORY.
+I was trying to use the same plot scheme with a related character, and it wasn't right.
 Not for this story.
-Not for this one.

-So I rewrote the section twice and found a new thing for my main character to be angsty about, and finally everything cleared up.
-I finished that book in actually a record time for me (at that point), two months.
-Since then, of course, my record has shortened still, and I think I'm at 18 days for my shortest time writing a novel (and like five years for the longest).
-But that's not the point, so we're moving on.
-I finished the series with no more setbacks and all was well.
+So I rewrote the section twice and found a new thing for my main character to angst about, and everything cleared up.
+I finished that book in a record time for me then: two months.
+(Today, I think I'm at 18 days for my shortest time writing a novel, and like five years for the longest.)
+Then I finished the series with no more setbacks and all was well.

-I also finished Perished, which is the five-year novel, around that time.
-Perished took me so long, I think, because I wasn't getting the right inspiration.
-It finally came around strong and sure in twelve grade, and after that things were a bit slow, but okay.
+I also finished PERISHED, which is the five-year novel, around that time.
+It took me so long, I think, because I wasn't getting the right inspiration.
+It finally came around strong and sure in twelfth grade, and after that things were a bit slow, but okay.
 It was hard pulling together all the ideas related to the novel into an actual story, but it came out quite nicely, I think.

-Now, I'll be moving on with the trilogy, as further mentioned, with the intention of finishing one novel and getting a fair amount of progress on another within one month for my new NaNo goal.
-Dutiful and Beautiful are up for grabs next, and when they're done, I'll be able to tell you what part of my life they reflect.
+Now, I'll be moving on with the trilogy, as further mentioned, with the intention of finishing one novel and getting some progress on another within one month for my new NaNo goal.
+When they're done, I'll be able to tell you what part of my life they reflect.
 But for now, that is all.